-What Makes Parents Worry?
+What Makes Parents Worry About Privacy?

-I suspect there are two primary issues at the heart of this mom’s concern.
+There are two primary issues at the heart of this mom’s concern.

 When our kids distance themselves from us, it can make our hearts feel so empty they ache.
-I find myself imagining a scene just six short years from now when both of my kids have left for college and my husband and I are eating our dinner silently in a dark house, a bare bulb hanging above our dismal meal.
+I imagine a scene just six short years from now when both of my kids have left for college and my husband and I are eating our dinner silently in a dark house, a bare bulb hanging above our dismal meal.
 I know that’s crazy, but when kids begin the process of separating from us, it’s painful and easy to imagine how lost we’ll feel without them in our daily lives.
 We’d do anything to keep them close.

 How Much Space Should Parents Give Teens?

 Thankfully, there are two things you can do to support their need for privacy and retain a supportive role in your middle-schooler’s life.
 They’re not so easy, but they’re worth it.

 1) If you are willing to do anything, DO LESS.